-This Is the Date When You Should Take Down Your Christmas Decorations
+When to Take Down Your Christmas Decorations in 2019, According to Experts

 If tree spirits aren't your thing, however, there are other, more practical, reasons for taking your decorations down sooner rather than later.
-Disposing of them before the new year, for example, "gives you the opportunity to start the year off fresh, uncluttered, and focused on what's ahead," says Marty Basher, home organization expert at Modular Closets.
-And this isn't merely modern minimalism crowding out holiday cheer: many believe that "taking your Christmas tree down before New Year's Eve will ensure you don't carry your back luck into the new year," says Cass.
+Marty Basher, home organization expert at Modular Closets, says packing things up before the new year "gives you the opportunity to start the year off fresh, uncluttered, and focused on what's ahead."
+And this isn't merely modern minimalism crowding out the holiday cheer.
+Many superstitious folks also believe that "taking your Christmas tree down before New Year's Eve will ensure you don't carry your bad luck into the new year," says Cass.

-On the other hand, maybe you had a good year, and want that same 2018 magic to follow you into 2019 and beyond.
-If that's the case, "decorations can be kept all year long…if you don't mind all the festive elements around your house," she says.
-Coupled with the positive benefits holiday decorations have been shown to have, this may just be an effective strategy.
-Not to mention all the time it will save you when—come November—your decorations are already up, inflated, lit, jingling, and ready to go.
+On the other hand, maybe you had a good year and want that same 2019 magic to follow you into 2020 and beyond!
+If that's the case, "decorations can be kept all year long, if you don't mind all the festive elements around your house," Cass says.
+Coupled with the proven benefits of holiday decorations on your mental health, this may just be an effective strategy—not to mention all the time it will save you when, come Black Friday, your decorations are already up, inflated, lit, jingling, and ready to go!

 That all being said, we understand if you're not ready to become the eccentric in your neighborhood with the inflatable Santa waving at passersby in June.
 In that case, it may be best to let good ol' Mother Nature be your guide.
 As Cass notes, the ultimate Christmas decoration—the tree—is pretty good at letting you know when it's time to turn down the cheer.